aniva/theperfectkitebar/hardware/quick_release/README.md

 - Marine grade stainless or titanium socket head bolt M4 lengh of 25mm - 1 bolt and 1 nut
 - Titanium tube for one spacer of 13mm with OD 6mm and ID 4mm
 - Quick release pin, spring loaded, diameter 1/4" (or 6.35mm), usable length approx 1"
+- 2.5mm Elastic Nylon Bungee Cord.
+A length of ~35cm (approx. 1 ft 2 in) is needed per QR.
+(Example: Paracord Planet Elastic Nylon Bungee and Shock Cord)

 ## Native Shapr3D Design Files